hetu-script/hetu-script/docs/docs/docs/en-US/syntax/index.md

 A little difference from Dart is that you have to write a curly brackets even if you have only one identifier.

-You can declare a const int/float/string value by keyword 'const'
+You can declare a const int/float/string value by keyword 'const'.

 ## Type declaration